BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

-We thus understand that it is easier to work with the large ghosts $\C$ and the large BRST operator $s \equiv L_{V_\C}$ to represent the asymptotic symmetry algebra.
-Such large ghosts and large BRST operator have been constructed for the extended BMS4 symmetry, which is the asymptotic symmetry of asymptotically flat gravity in four dimensions, in \cite{Baulieu_Tom_BMS}.
-They satisfy the l.h.s. of \eqref{asg_conditions} by construction.
+Such large ghosts and BRST operator have been constructed for the extended BMS4 symmetry, which is the asymptotic symmetry of asymptotically flat gravity in four dimensions, in \cite{Baulieu_Tom_BMS}.
+They satisfy \eqref{asg_structure} and \eqref{asg_structure_2} by construction.\footnote{ When working in the framework of infinitesimal gauge parameters, the asymptotic symmetry algebra can be represented using modified brackets that account for the possible dependence of the asymptotic symmetry parameters on the fields.
+As seen in~\eqref{asg_structure}, working with ghosts avoids these subtleties, making the BRST approach more convenient.}

+To make the requirement \eqref{asg_structure} more explicit and to establish the consistency and gauge independence of the classical charge bracket construction \cite{Freidel}, we now show that one can define an algebra of ghost-dependent Noether charges $Q_\C$ \eqref{Noether_charges_asg} that faithfully represents the asymptotic symmetry algebra \eqref{asg_structure}-\eqref{asg_structure_2} for any gauge fixing~$\Ps$.